NishanthKiruthivasan/IO-WS-T/README.md

 ![WhatsApp Image 2025-01-04 at 09 32 17](https://github.com/user-attachments/assets/3bebcbfe-10c2-4f2d-ae78-2583cc33de1b)

-This project was developed for a competition whose final round was about to held during the March of 2020 (Talk about timing).
+This project was developed for a competition whose final round was about to be held during the March of 2020 (Talk about timing).